carol-hsu/colibri/README.md

 - `mtype`: The types of metric for collection, `cpu`, `mem` or `net`, by default is `cpu`.
 - `freq`: The frequency of getting numbers.
 The unit is millisecond.
 By default is `5`.
 - `out`: The prefix of output files.
 By default is `test`.
 So there will come out files named `test_*`
+- `iface`: The network interface of the container which you want to get metrics.
+Only used when `mtype = net`.
+By default is `eth0`.

 ### Mounting points